Infamous 2: Gameplay

 Starting in a neutral position, Karma can reach up to Hero on the Good side or Infamous on the Evil side.
 Certain actions, such as stopping to help injured citizens or killing them to restore Cole's health, will affect the Karma level in either direction.
 Normal story missions may also alter the Karma level.
 During the game the player will encounter Karma moments, the Karma moments are delivered with 3D cutscenes and character-driven dialogue, the action pauses and the player has two actions that can be taken, always a Good and Evil option.
 There are also Good and Evil side missions in the game as well as random events which provide Karma decisions.
 Completion of Karma awarding missions helps gain access to unique powers based on the Karma level.
 The player is not locked into choosing either Karma path, and may opt to play towards one extreme and later switch to the other mid-game.
 Karma also influences the way that citizens view Cole in addition to altering Cole's appearance and certain aspects of the game's story.
-Citizens may throw rocks at and turn on Cole if he has Evil Karma or take pictures of and compliment Cole if he has Good Karma.

 New Marais is built on two islands, and the player must work through main story missions on the first island before being able to access the next one, though future missions may involve the first island.
 The player can undertake side missions to make the city safer.
-A feature called User Generated Content, or UGC, allows players to make their own missions and share them through PlayStation Network for others to play.
+A feature called User Generated Content, or UGC, allowed players to make their own missions and share them through PlayStation Network for others to play.
+This feature was discontinued on August 31st, 2026.
 Scattered around the city are hundreds of "Blast Shards" which Cole can collect to increase the amount of electricity he can store.
 There are also "Dead Drops" that help to reveal more of the back-story in the game.
 A mini-map on the player's HUD shows their location in New Marais and what is nearby.
-The mini-map can be used to locate Blast Shards, Dead Drops and power sources.

 Plot

 Setting

-Like the previous installment of the series, InFamous 2 takes place in a fictional city inspired by a real American counterpart.
-This game takes place in the city of New Marais, inspired by New Orleans and consisting of four major neighborhoods: the Ville Cochon, the city's red-light district heavily influenced by the French Quarter; Ascension Parish, the historic center consisting of a cemetery, fort, and antebellum plantations; Flood Town (formerly known as Bellevue), a former residential area still left flooded and ruined after a large hurricane four years before the events of the game; and the Gas Works, New Marais's center of energy and industry.
-Being situated in the middle of the bayous of Louisiana, the city is also surrounded by small settlements and shantytowns.
+Like the previous entry, InFamous 2 takes place in a fictional city inspired by a real American metropolis.
+This game takes place in the Southern city of New Marais, heavily inspired by New Orleans.
+The city is spread across four neighborhoods: the Ville Cochon, the red-light district and entertainment hub (with many parallels to New Orleans' French Quarter); Ascension Parish, the city's historic district that holds a cemetery, cathedral, colonial-era fort, and antebellum plantations; Flood Town (formerly known as Bellevue), a former residential area left flooded and ruined by a large hurricane four years before the events of the games; and the Gas Works, New Marais's center of energy and industry.
+Being situated in the middle of the Louisiana bayous, the city is also surrounded by multiple smaller settlements and shantytowns.